Back-to-back Super Bowl winners: Who was the last team to repeat as champions? - NBC Sports

-The 2021 Super Bowl is right around the corner and this year’s game will feature a match up between the Kansas City Chiefs–last year’s Super Bowl champions–and the Tampa Bay Buccaneers who have not won the Lombardi trophy since 2003 (Super Bowl 37) when they defeated the Raiders 48-21.
+The 2021 Super Bowl is happening this Sunday and this year’s game will feature a match up between the Kansas City Chiefs–last year’s Super Bowl champions–and the Tampa Bay Buccaneers who have not won the Lombardi trophy since 2003 (Super Bowl 37) when they defeated the Raiders 48-21.

 The Chiefs, led by reigning Super Bowl MVP Patrick Mahomes, could be the first repeat Super Bowl winners since the Patriots in the 2003 and 2004 seasons–when Tom Brady claimed his second and third titles.
 Only 7 franchises in NFL history have achieved the rare feat of winning back-to-back titles.
 See below for the full list of repeat Super Bowl winners and additional information on how to watch the big game.